hyperledger/indy-node/docs/source/ci-cd.md

 1. [**Maintainer**]
     - Wait till the PR with the updated Version number from the RC preperation step is created and the Pipeline has run its tests (`releasepr.yaml` run successfully).
 2. [**Maintainer**]
     - If all checks passed and RC is approved merge the update version PR.
-It will kick of the `Releasepr.yaml`Pipeline, which creates a Github Release and publishes the packages.
+It will kick of the `publishRelease.yaml` Pipeline, which creates a Github Release and publishes the packages.
     - Otherwise: just close the update version PR **without** merging.
 3. [**GHA (`publishRelease.yaml`)**]
     - Gets the artifacts from the last successfull `releasepr.yaml` run.